Shopping for a new Hyundai Genesis?

 The Genesis is built on a rear-wheel-drive platform, and while there might technically be less rear legroom here, but the Genesis feels roomier when it comes down to what matters for adults—getting in and out easily, and not constantly rubbing against the headliner or up with the moonroof housing.
 Getting in and out is far easier here than in the front-wheel-drive Hyundai Azera—with no need to duck when getting in and out—and the more upright package and more formal roofline adds up to a cabin that feels airier inside.
 It's also incredibly quiet inside.

-Safety ratings for the Genesis aren't out yet; but in addition to nine standard airbags (with the addition of a driver's knee bag for 2015), the Genesis includes high-beam assist, a rearview camera system, and front and rear parking assistance.
+Safety ratings, with five stars from the feds and Top Safety Pick+ status from the IIHS, are top-notch all around; but in addition to nine standard airbags (with the addition of a driver's knee bag for 2015), the Genesis includes high-beam assist, a rearview camera system, and front and rear parking assistance.
 There's also a suite of active-safety features that might help avoid vehicles in your blind spot, and other systems will actually help keep you within lane boundaries—and actually make mild steering corrections to keep you in your lane of travel.
 For many of these features, you'll also get haptic feedback (a vibration warning you of hazards); the Genesis is the first Hyundai to offer such a feature.

 Those who are new to luxury cars and premium brands are often shocked to find that it's easy to add tens of thousands of dollars to the bottom-line sticker price—often just to get some of the features that you might assume to be included in a luxury model.
 That's not the case with the 2015 Hyundai Genesis, which at $38,950 includes a long list of features like rain-sensing wipers, a rearview camera system, and an eight-inch touch-screen system with navigation.
 All-wheel-drive models slot in at just $2,500 more and include heated rear seats, a heated steering wheel, and headlamp washers, too.
 Genesis 5.0 (V-8) models start with all that as standard, and add LED fog lamps, larger 19-inch wheels, quad exhaust tips, illuminated door sill plates, and matte-finish wood and aluminum trim.